 The Center provides funds and support for both ongoing reading groups and groups associated with particular speakers or events.

-Racial and Ethnic Studies -- Organized by Michael James (political science) and Michael Drexler (English)
+Racial and Ethnic Studies — Organized by Prof. Michael James (political science) and Prof. Michael Drexler (English)

-The Black Female Body by Deborah Willis -- Organized by Harriet Pollack (English)
+The Black Female Body by Deborah Willis — Organized by Prof. Harriet Pollack (English)